Geometry-controlled magnon-polaritons of double magnetic films in planar cavities: Model and theoretical framework

 The single-film benchmark corresponds to a magnetic film of thickness $d$ placed inside the cavity and separated from the two cavity walls by nonmagnetic spacer regions.
 In the symmetric reference configuration, the magnetic slab is centered inside the cavity, so that the left and right spacer lengths are equal:

-This geometry is especially useful because it provides a direct connection to the planar scattering results of Ref.~\cite{Cao2015ExchangeMagnonPolaritons}, including both the macrospin-like strong-coupling regime and the exchange-induced standing-spin-wave regime.
-In the present work, this one-film configuration serves two distinct roles.
-First, it is the reference system against which the bilayer theory must be compared.
-Second, it provides the exact limiting case that must be recovered when the bilayer is collapsed appropriately.

-The bilayer geometry considered here is the minimal extension of that single-film planar cavity.
-As shown in Figure \ref{fig:ilustration}, two magnetic films of thicknesses $d_1$ and $d_2$ are inserted into the same cavity and separated by a nonmagnetic internal spacer of length $s$.
+The double layer geometry considered here is the minimal extension of that single-film planar cavity.
+As shown in Figure~\ref{fig:ilustration}, two magnetic films of thicknesses $d_1$ and $d_2$ are inserted into the same cavity and separated by a nonmagnetic internal spacer of length $s$.
+The full scattering problem thus consists of seven spatial regions comprising the two exterior regions, the two cavity spacers, the internal nonmagnetic spacer, and the two magnetic films.
 We focus first on the mirror-symmetric placement of the two films inside the cavity, for which the left and right outer spacer lengths are equal and denoted by $\ell$.
 Simple geometric consistency then gives

-Equation \eqref{eq:bilayer_outer_spacer} makes clear that the bilayer geometry is controlled by three independent structural parameters: the two film thicknesses $d_1$ and $d_2$, and the inter-film separation $s$.
-Once these are specified, the outer spacer length $\ell$ is fixed by the cavity size $L$.
+Equation~\eqref{eq:double layer_outer_spacer} makes clear that the double layer geometry is controlled by three independent structural parameters, namely the two film thicknesses $d_1$ and $d_2$, and the inter-film separation $s$.

-For later use, it is convenient to write the seven spatial regions of the full scattering problem explicitly.
-Region 1 is the left exterior region $x<0$, region 2 is the left cavity spacer $0<x<\ell$, region 3 is film 1 occupying